Medal of Honor: Warfighter: Sales

 According to GamesIndustry International, the game sold over 300,000 copies in its first week on shelves, "significantly below analyst expectations".
 It was the eighth-best-selling game in the month of October.
 On January 7, 2013, GameSpot analyst Eddie Makuch reported that the game had shipped 3 million copies.
 Despite the bad reviews, on October 27, the game climbed to the number one spot in UK sales.

-Peter Moore, COO of EA revealed in their Q3 2013 earnings call that due to the game's "poor critical and commercial reception", the Medal of Honor series would be placed on hold.
+Peter Moore, COO of EA, revealed in their Q3 2013 earnings call that due to the game's "poor critical and commercial reception", the Medal of Honor series would be placed on hold.
 Richard Hilleman, chief creative officer at EA described Warfighter's poor performance as "an execution problem" caused by a lack of quality leadership.
 Hilleman stated that while Medal of Honor could make a return, EA's focus would be on the Battlefield series.

 Sequel

 The next Medal of Honor game would not be released for eight years until Respawn Entertainment released Medal of Honor: Above and Beyond on December 11, 2020.
-Above and Beyond is set in World War II like the earlier Medal of Honor games.
-Unlike the other installments in the series, this game was released as a VR exclusive on Microsoft Windows only.
+It is set in World War II like the earlier games in the series.
+Unlike the other installments, Above and Beyond was released as a VR on Microsoft Windows only.